 Historic Travellers from the west arriving in Asia for the first time are forgiven for believing they came on another planet.
-The opposite is true if you were travelling West.
+The same is true if you were travelling West for the first time.
+East and West cultures are totally different.
+The same can be said for the sorts of boats we use.

 Cultures have developed over millions of years in both parts of the globe.
 It is therefore fascinating to study all cultures and is one of the riches we all inherit.